Deep Search

 Enabling Deep Search

-For optimal performance, Deep Search is specialized to only use one model.
+For optimal performance, Deep Search is specialized only to use one model.
 Currently, Deep Search only supports Claude Sonnet 4.

-Configuring Deep Search on Amazon Bedrock
+Configuring Deep Search on Amazon Bedrock or GCP Vertex

-Example for Sonnet 4 configuration inside modelOverrides
+Examples of Sonnet 4 configuration inside modelOverrides

 :